Asian Journal of Social Psychology

 PARTS OF THE MANUSCRIPT

-The title page should contain (i) the title of the paper, (ii) the full names of the authors and (iii) the addresses of the institutions at which the work was carried out together with (iv) the full postal and email address, plus facsimile and telephone numbers, of the author to whom correspondence about the manuscript should be sent.
+Title page: The title page should contain (i) the title of the paper, (ii) the number of words in the manuscript (iii) the full names of the authors and (iv) the addresses of the institutions at which the work was carried out together with (v) the full postal and email address, plus facsimile and telephone numbers, of the author to whom correspondence about the manuscript should be sent.
 The present address of any author, if different from that where the work was carried out, should be supplied in a footnote.

 Title: The title should be short, informative and contain the major key words.
 Do not use abbreviations in the title.
 A short running title (less than 40 characters) should also be provided.

 Abstract: All articles must have a brief abstract that states in 200–250 words the major points made and the principal conclusions reached.
 The abstract should not contain abbreviations or references.

-The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
+Acknowledgements and Funding: Authors are required to specify the source of institutional, private and corporate financial support for their research when submitting a paper, and a frank declaration of the authors’ industrial links and affiliations should be included.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.

 All citations mentioned in the text, tables or figures must be listed in the reference list in the following standard form: